UCSC-REAL/DS2/README.md

 cd model_finetune_cluster/ && bash run_pipeline_all.sh
 ```

-One can present the final result by running
+You can present the final result by running
 ```
 python model_finetune_cluster/read_results.py
 ```

 ## Final results
-The final results of LLM judging compared with human-annotated dataset LIMA can be found in `lima_plot.ipynb`.
-Moreover, for the tabular results, one can check the `reading_results.ipynb` jupyter notebook.
+The final results of LLM judging compared with human-annotated dataset LIMA can be found in `lima_compare_plot.ipynb`.
+Moreover, for the tabular results, you can check the `reading_results.ipynb` jupyter notebook.

 ## Citation